-- The gendarmerie of two neighbouring Member States developed very good bilateral cooperation under a memorandum of cooperation.
-Based on this memorandum it is possible to conduct joint patrols at sea and land and exchange operational staff, among others.
-The authorities of these Member States also agreed to integrate their maritime surveillance systems and to share information on the maritime situational picture.
-[Portugal/Spain, 2017] - The coordination between the National Coordination Centres of two neighbouring Member States allows for a common situational picture, efficient information exchange, improved situational awareness at the common borders and an increased response capacity, as the positioning of the assets is also shared between the two countries.
+- The coordination between the National Coordination Centres of two neighbouring Member States allows for a common situational picture, efficient information exchange, improved situational awareness at the common borders and an increased response capacity, as the positioning of the assets is also shared between the two countries.
 [Portugal/Spain, 2017] - The direct access to national databases (beyond those just used for border control) enables the National Coordination Centre to maintain a comprehensive national situational picture and ensure an enhanced situational awareness for its stakeholders at national and European level.
 [Finland, 2023] - The National Coordination Centre established a procedure for reviewing requests for activation of EUROSUR Fusion Services at the district and local levels.
 Such procedure verifies the legality and relevance of each request of EUROSUR Fusion Services, before they are submitted to Frontex, ensuring that only relevant and cost-effective requests for EUROSUR Fusion Services are sent to Frontex and then used in the operational activities.
-[Finland, 2023]
+[Finland, 2023] - Within the EMPACT framework, acting as a "Driver" of the EMPACT operational action plan targeting criminal networks involved in the production, trafficking and distribution of synthetic drugs and new psychoactive substances.
+The Police Central Bureau of Investigation's drug unit Head acts as the "Driver," benefiting from a rather unique operational support and efficiently identifying and accessing various financial opportunities.
+The European Project Implementation Centre within the Ministry of Interior Affairs supports this activity as a priority and assists by handling administrative tasks and supporting efforts to combat drug trafficking.
+[Poland, 2024] - Border Guards and Customs authorities closely cooperate through an integrated Digital Border procedure at crossing points to strengthen the checks and ensure a smoother process.
+Data gathered and first line checks results, including SIS information, are directly transferred from Border Guards to Customs, who continue inspections with pre-filled details.
+[Poland, 2024]